smirarab/ASTRAL/README.md

 This should quickly finish.
 There are also other sample input files under `test_data/` that can be used.

+ASTRAL can be run from any directories.
+You just need to run `java -jar /path/to/astral/astral.4.3.0.jar`.
+Also, you can move `astral.4.3.0.jar` to any location you like and run it from there, but note that you need to move the `lib` directory as well.

 EXECUTION:
 -----------
 ASTRAL currently has no GUI.
 You need to run it through command-line.
 In a terminal, go the location where you have downloaded the software, and issue the following command: